-Sara Smoke, 49, has worked at Tillman Barber Shop in Albemarle for more than 20 years.
-Smoke, who attends Stanly Industrial Services (SIS), says she enjoys her job making sure the barber shop is clean.
+Sara Smoak, 49, has worked at Tillman Barber Shop in Albemarle for more than 20 years.
+Smoak, who attends Stanly Industrial Services (SIS), says she enjoys her job making sure the barber shop is clean.
 A dedicated employee, she arrives at work with her signature smile and sense of humor every Friday.
 Smoke says the best part about working is the rewards of a paycheck and being able to purchase what she likes such as stickers, which often adorn whatever she is wearing.
 She has made many friends with both staff and customers during her tenure at one of Albemarle’s landmark businesses.

-Tillman Barber Shop Owner Edward Richards says Smoke is more than a staff member.
+Tillman Barber Shop Owner Edward Richards says Smoak is more than a staff member.
 “She comes in and knows her job really well.
 She does a good job,” Richards explains.
 “She is more like family than a part of the staff.
 We enjoy being around her.”

 Dallas Winslow, 25, believes he is rich not only from his paycheck but from the friendships he has made in the past year and a half at his job at Layden’s Country Store in Belvidere.